 - Store your product in the original dustbag at room temperature in a well ventilated area, with tissue paper as filler.
 Do not store in plastic bags.

-- Exposure to direct sunlight will darken light leather and lighten dark leathers.
+- Exposure to direct sunlight can darken light leather and lighten dark leathers.

 - Leather can transfer color onto light textiles.